 College Park School is part of the Federation of Westminster Special Schools and Bi-Borough Inclusion Service.

 It is an all-age (4–19) community special school for pupils with autism and complex learning needs within the moderate to severe range.

-There are seven primary classes, four secondary classes and a post 16 provision making up 105 pupils in all.
+We have 5 primary classes and 6 secondary, one post 16 this year.
 The school has recently set up a partnership with Westminster Kingsway College in order to extend vocational opportunities for some of our students at post 16.

-College Park prides itself in it's wide ranging and balanced curriculum, within which every pupil can achieve their best, but we also recognise that we cannot achieve this without the support and help from the families of the children in our care.
+College Park School prides itself on its wide-ranging and balanced curriculum, within which every pupil can achieve their best outcome, but we also recognise that we cannot achieve this without the support and help from the families of the children in our care.

 *Our latest prospectus is linked below- to be updated